katshaze/project0-AI/README.md

 ___

-_**Update:** the webpage for this game of human vs. computer version of Noughts & Crosses has been disabled and the repository archived because the code was integrated into my main project0 webpage.
+_**Update:** The website for this game of human vs. computer  Noughts & Crosses has been disabled and the repository archived because the code was integrated into the main project0 website.
 My [project0](https://github.com/katshaze/project0) is now optionally a two player or human vs. computer version of the classic Noughts & Crosses game.
 Check out the live version [here](https://katshaze.github.io/project0)._

 ___